yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 Directions: With all participants at your table, respond to the following questions on a flip chart:

-*High-level architecture*
+_High-level architecture_

-1. Without getting into the details (the following sections address the particular details), diagram your initial vision for handling the top-level requirements for the game databases, gaming services VMs, data warehouse, and associated services.
+1. Without getting into the details (the following sections address the particulars), diagram your initial vision for handling the top-level requirements for the game databases, gaming services VMs, data warehouse, and associated services.
 You will refine this diagram as you proceed.

 2. How can migration costs be minimized?